What is trustworthiness in qualitative research?

 Credibility: Establishing Truthworthiness

 Credibility refers to the extent to which the findings accurately represent the participants' experiences or viewpoints.
-Guba and Lincoln argue that credibility can be enhanced through several strategies, including Prolonged Engagement, persistent observation, Peer Debriefing, Member Checking, and triangulation.
+Guba and Lincoln argue that credibility can be enhanced through several strategies, including Prolonged Engagement, persistent observation, peer debriefing, Member Checking, and triangulation.
 Prolonged Engagement and persistent observation involve spending a significant amount of time in the field, allowing researchers to develop a deep understanding of the research context.
 Peer Debriefing involves seeking feedback from fellow researchers to gain different perspectives and reduce bias.
 Member Checking, where participants review the researcher's interpretations, promotes participant validation.
 Lastly, triangulation involves using multiple sources of data (Data Triangulation) or multiple researchers (Investigator Triangulation) to corroborate findings, increasing the credibility of the research.

 Transferability: Generalizability in Context